AdobeDocs/experience-manager-65.en/help/forms/using/mitigating-struts-2-rce-vulnerabilities-for-experience-manager-manager-form.md

 ## Resolution

-The following table lists resolution for all impacted versions:
+The following table lists resolution for all the impacted versions:

 | Release  | Current Version  | User action  |
 |---|---|---|